 Pink’s argument applies to philosophy.
 Philosophers have long argued that what holds a nation together, what inspires people to follow the law and to sacrifice for the nation, isn’t carrots and sticks, but internal motivations — their feeling of community, responsibility, etc. “Commonplace thinking,” wrote Hegel, “often has the impression that force holds the state together, but in fact its only bond is the fundamental sense of order which everybody possesses.”9 Ortega also said that force isn’t the important thing: “The substantive, motivating power always consists in a national dogma, an inspiring plan for a life in common.”10

 Not only the average citizen, but also the political leader, is driven (at least in part) by a feeling of community and responsibility, an inspiring plan.
 The political leader often pursues goals for their own sake, not for externals like power and glory.
+Caesar, for example, aimed to advance Roman civilization, not just obtain power and fame.
 Hegel spoke scornfully of, “that familiar psychological view of history which understands how to belittle and disparage all great deeds and great men by transforming into the main intention... the fame and honor, etc.”11

 What’s true in the political sphere is also true in the cultural sphere: what motivates a Shakespeare or a Beethoven is generally not externals like money and fame, but the project itself.
 This is evident in the case of Shakespeare because he concealed his identity, and had little hope of money or glory.